 Following early agency coordination meetings, a public scoping meeting is generally held.
-40 CFR 1506.6 and 23 CFR 771.105(c) require that practitioners "make diligent efforts to involve the public" in the NEPA process, which includes involving minority and low-income populations.
-To reach minority and/or low-income populations, ADOT may have to use strategic outreach methods, such as holding neighborhood meetings, conducting one-on-one interviews at a community center, or interviewing community leaders from faith-based and social service organizations.
+Scoping includes diligent efforts to engage the public in the NEPA process.
+To reach all populations, ADOT may have to use strategic outreach methods, such as holding neighborhood meetings, conducting one-on-one interviews at a community center, or interviewing community leaders from faith-based and social service organizations.
 ADOT will also comply with Title VI and LEP federal requirements for Public Involvement as per ADOT's PIP.